-In this article we will answer the question, is SSD worth it with SATA 2 or the 3 GB/s interface used by the older computers?
-The answer is definitely yes and you will see that in the following Real-World benchmarks and comparisons to a HDD.
+In this article we will answer the question, is SSD on SATA 2 or the 3 GB/s interface used by the older computers worth it, The answer is definitely yes and you will see that in the following Real-World benchmarks and comparisons to a HDD.
 You can watch the following video or read the written article below.

 As an example I will use the Samsung SSD 850 EVO on my old computer, a 2009 Dell Desktop PC: